How To Care for Pheidole Pallidula

 Introduction

-Pheidole pallidula is a small fast growing species of ant.
-It’s mainly a west-Mediterranean species, but can easily be found all across Europe.
+Pheidole pallidula is a small, fast-growing species of ant.
+It’s mainly a West Mediterranean species, but can easily be found all across Europe.

 This species is easily recognizable by the characteristic large head of the majors.
-They use their large and sharp mandibles to break down the food for the smaller workers and the queen, doing a very good job in terms of teamwork.
+They use their large and sharp mandibles to break down food for the smaller workers and the queen, doing a very good job in terms of teamwork.

-For this reason, they are also informally called “big-headed ants” which, in my opinion, is the perfect nickname for this species.
+For this reason, they are also informally called “big-headed ants,” which, in my opinion, is the perfect nickname for this species.

 The fact that the worker ants of a species have different sizes is called polymorphism.
-The Pheidole pallidula queen size ranges from 7 to 8 mm, and from 2 to 4 mm for the minor workers.
+The Pheidole pallidula queen's size ranges from 7 to 8 mm, and from 2 to 4 mm for the minor workers.
 The majors can reach a length of up to 6 mm, and in some cases, they can even equal the size of the queen!

-Pheidole pallidula is monogyne, which means that the colonies of this species accept only one queen, but in some rare cases multiple queens can start a colony together.
+Pheidole pallidula is monogyne, which means that the colonies of this species accept only one queen, but in some rare cases, multiple queens can start a colony together.

 The nuptial flights of this species usually occur in late spring and in the summer, between May and August.